 Website visitor tracking is a data analytics process where you can see what your visitors are engaging with and actions they’re taking on-site.

 It’s a vital component of marketing measurement for content marketers.

-However, there are two facets to website visitor tracking.
+But, there are two levels of website visitor tracking.